 (All travellers who arrive in Namibia with a negative COVID-19 test result that is older than 7 days, will be placed in mandatory quarantine for 7 days and tested for COVID-19 (at own cost).
 Once a negative test result is received, travellers will be released from quarantine.
 If positive, isolation is at own cost according to isolation protocols in place.)

-- Persons who depart from Namibia with a negative Antigen Rapid Diagnostic test result or a negative PCR test result and re-enter Namibia within seven days from the date the sample was taken for testing are not subject to PCR testing on re-entry into Namibia.
+- Persons who depart from Namibia with a negative PCR test result and re-enter Namibia within seven days from the date the sample was taken for testing are not subject to PCR testing on re-entry into Namibia.

 - All travellers coming from or transiting through hotspot regions are required to repeat the SARS-CoV-2 PCR test 7 days after arrival in Namibia.